International University of East Africa

-International University of East Africa (IUEA) is a private for non-profit institution in Uganda, is a chartered University by the Uganda National Council for Higher Education (NCHE).
+International University of East Africa (IUEA) is a private non-profit institution in Uganda, and is a chartered University by the Uganda National Council for Higher Education (NCHE).

-In September 2022 the International University of East Africa has been approved for grant of a charter by the National Council for Higher Education (NCHE).
+In September 2022 the International University of East Africa was approved for grant of a charter by the National Council for Higher Education (NCHE).

-A Charter is the highest license an institution of higher learning can attain from the regulators.
-And the charter can be granted only by the Head of State on the evidence that the university meets the requirements and standards of academic excellence set by the Uganda National Council for Higher Education and the Ministry of Education.

-Furthermore, according to section 103(a) of the Universities and other Tertiary Institutions Act of 2001 as amended; a chartered university means a university that is comparable to a public university.

-Uganda has more than 60 universities, of which about eight are public universities financed by the government, and about 52 are private universities and other tertiary degree awarding institutions.
-Of the private universities, only a handful, IUEA among them, have been chartered.

-For any private university, getting a charter means that the institution has sufficiently demonstrated its ability to provide an environment that supports and nurtures quality education.
-Over the years, IUEA has consistently demonstrated its academic and technological prowess.

 Overview

 International University of East Africa is one of the newest universities in Uganda.
 Located in Kansanga, off the Kampala-Ggaba Road, in the southern part of the Kampala Metropolitan Area, the campus measures 20 acre.
 Once the campus infrastructure is fully installed, the student body is expected to swell to 10,000.
-The first Chancellor of IUEA is Professor Emmanuel Tumusiime-Mutebile, the late Governor of the Bank of Uganda, the national Central Bank of Uganda.
+The first Chancellor of IUEA was the late Professor Emmanuel Tumusiime-Mutebile, who was Governor of the Bank of Uganda, the national Central Bank.
 The current Vice Chancellor is Dr. Emeka Akaezuewa.

 Location

 IUEA has its main campus on a 20 acre piece of property at Kansanga, a south-eastern suburb of Kampala, Uganda's capital and largest city.
 Kansanga lies approximately 6 km, by road, southeast of the central business district of Kampala.
 The coordinates of the university campus are:0°17'05.0"N, 32°36'24.0"E (Latitude:0.284722; Longitude:32.606667).